openconfig/public/doc/interface_subinterface.md

 cannot be configured directly in OpenConfig (e.g., IP address information) - this configuration should be mapped to a subinterface with index 0.
-This subinterface should have the encapsulation of the 'default' subinterface specified if this is relevant - in most cases, the encapsulation iss is expected to be null.
+This subinterface should have the encapsulation of the 'default' subinterface specified if this is relevant - in most cases, the encapsulation is expected to be null.

 In this case, operational state of the parent `interface` should: